strawberry-graphql/strawberry/docs/operations/testing.md

     ]
 ```

-We can also run our test with `async` as well:
+Since Strawberry supports async it goes without saying that tests can also be runned with async:

 ```
 @pytest.mark.asyncio